 The University of Tokyo’s Graduate Schools for Law and Politics and Graduate School of Economics have co-established the Graduate School of Public Policy (GraSPP), which offers a Master of Public Policy (MPP) degree.
 GraSPP aims to train students in planning, implementing and evaluating public policy, and to prepare students for careers in public service.

-Many Faculty of Law and Faulty of Economics graduates have in the past become prominent government officials and influential politicians.
-While this tradition will likely continue, to effectively address modern-day challenges and an ever changing and more complicated Japanese societal structure, a new, innovative approach for preparing and educating future leaders is needed.
-In an era where Japan’s industrial structure is moving further towards a service oriented framework, its population ages and birth rate continues to decline, and globalization demands the creation of a new international financial architecture, institutions of higher education concerned with addressing these seismic shifts must adapt their approach to learning and scholarly pursuit.
+Many Faculty of Law and Faculty of Economics graduates have in the past become prominent government officials and influential politicians.
+While this tradition will likely continue, to effectively address modern-day challenges and an ever-changing and more complicated Japanese societal structure, a new, innovative approach for preparing and educating future leaders is needed.
+In an era where Japan’s industrial structure is moving further towards a service-oriented framework, its population ages and the birth rate continues to decline, and globalization demands the creation of a new international financial architecture, institutions of higher education concerned with addressing these seismic shifts must adapt their approach to learning and scholarly pursuit.

 The two pillars are formed from

 - Balanced training in law, politics, and economics, which serve as the core of policy planning, implementation, and evaluation.